PowerGridModel/power-grid-model/docs/api_reference/power-grid-model-c-api-reference.rst

 This is a C-API reference.
 In the following sections the content of all the headers are shown.

-You can include `power_grid_model_c.h` use all the symbols except the global definition pointers of all datasets, compoments, attributes.
+You can include `power_grid_model_c.h` if you want to use all the symbols (except for the global definition pointers of all datasets, components, attributes).

+You can also include one or more of the individual headers to use a subset of the functionality.

 -----
 Main Header